nyankoclaws/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add free time mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The person list of Dormie will be loaded with the `Default Person List`.

 Step 2.
 The user executes `add n/Jane …​` to add a new person.
 The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.